neeldhara/courses/content/computing/configuration/_index.en.md

 url = "contact/"
 weight = 1

 # Call to action is default enabled, if you want to disable it. just change the
-enable = false
+enable = true

 ####### Default parameters ###########
 [params]